HOW TO STORE ARTIFICIAL CHRISTMAS TREES

 - Empty shelves

-If you’re running low on space, try converting empty corners into makeshift storage areas.
+If you're running low on space, try converting empty corners into makeshift storage areas.
 For example, the space underneath your staircase can house stacks of containers.
-Turn any unused corner into a hidden storage spot by adding stylish and elegant dividers or folding screens.
+Turn any unused corner into hidden storage by adding stylish and elegant dividers or folding screens.